 5.3.1 View Modes

-Click the Switch navigation mode button and select one of the four view modes:
+Click the Switch navigation mode button and select one of the three view modes:

 - The 3D cursor mode.
 It allows you to drag and rotate orthogonal cutting planes using

 the mouse.
 The Switch navigation mode button will look as follows: .

 - The on click 3D cursor mode.
 It allows you to move orthogonal cutting planes similarly

 to the 3D cursor mode, but the plane lines are visible only during the dragging (while

 the left mouse button is pressed).
 The Switch navigation mode button will look as

 - The planes cursor mode.
 The cutting planes are displayed permanently.
 Their moving is